-Before granting access to Personal Information the relevant record keeper will require evidence of identification or authority to access the individual's Personal Information.
+Before granting access to Personal Information the relevant record keeper will require evidence of identification or authority for you to access your Personal Information.

-Reasons for refusing access to Personal Information held by us include:
+6.5 Reasons for refusing access to Personal Information held by us include where we believe that:

-i) We reasonably believe that giving access would pose a serious threat to the life, health or safety of any individual, or to public health or public safety;
+i) giving access would pose a serious threat to the life, health or safety of any individual, or to public health or public safety;

-iv) The information relates to existing or anticipated legal proceedings between us and the individual, and would not be accessible by the process of discovery in those proceedings;
+iii) the information relates to existing or anticipated legal proceedings between us and you, and would not be accessible by the process of discovery in those proceedings;

-Individuals with a concern about the privacy of their Personal Information held by us should lodge their concern in writing to:
+7.1 If you have a concern about the privacy of your Personal Information held by us, you should lodge your concern in writing to: